 The inaugural Gund Catalyst Award competition, launched in June 2017, attracted 21 proposals from more than 90 scholars.

 The winners of the new annual UVM-wide grant program will be announced in January 2018.
-The Gund Institute will provide up to $150,000 in support for individual Catalyst Awards ranging from $10,000 to $50,000.
+The Gund Institute will provide roughly $150,000 in support for individual Catalyst Awards ranging from $10,000 to $50,000.

 • Proposals from 21 interdisciplinary teams